-“Yeah,” Ben said, turning over the book to look at the cover.
+“Yeah,” Tyler said, turning over the book to look at the cover.
 “Usually I can, but I can’t seem to concentrate today.
 Probably should have brought something lighter.”

 “I just can’t,” she said.
 “It gives me a headache.”

-“I’ve heard people say that,” Ben said.
+“I’ve heard people say that,” Tyler said.
 “I don’t have any trouble.”